enejb/tiny-date-picker/README.md

 - Mobile-friendly/responsive
 - Supports multiple languages

 The TinyDatePicker was originally developed by Chris Davies, but seems to be discontinued.
+This version is kept nearly identical from the API, but fixed some typos in the configuration and ported it to typescript.

 ## Installation